Halloween II (Brooklyn Nine-Nine): Plot

+In the cold open, Boyle tries to have the squad pick his Halloween costume, dressing up as a peach, William Shakespeare, and He-Man.

-After his victory the year prior, Jake proposes to continue the bet with Holt.
-Jake's assignment this time is to remove Holt's medal from the wall (which was removed by Holt and put in a safe to make it even harder for Jake) before midnight.
-If Jake wins, Holt will do Jake's paperwork for one week, but if Jake loses, Jake will do five weeks of overtime without pay.
+After his victory the year prior, Jake proposes to continue the heist bet with Holt.
+Jake's heist last year was to remove Holt's Medal of Valor from the wall (which was removed by Holt and put in a safe to make it even harder for Jake) before midnight.
+This time, Holt's wrist watch is the target.
+If Jake wins, Holt will do Jake's paperwork for one week, but if Holt wins, Jake will do five weeks of unpaid overtime.

 Getting help from the precinct, Jake brings in a pickpocket to help him steal the watch.
 It proves successful and the criminal gets on to steal the watch.
 However, problems arise when the criminal runs away with the watch and Jake learns from Holt that the watch belonged to his husband Kevin's father before he died.
 He and Boyle (Joe Lo Truglio) meet with the criminal and gives him his money and shoes in exchange for knowing the location of the watch but are told the watch was already in his car.
 When they go to retrieve it, they find that the car has been towed.
 Meanwhile, Amy (Melissa Fumero) and Rosa (Stephanie Beatriz) are upset when Terry (Terry Crews) doesn't punish Gina (Chelsea Peretti) for skipping out on her duties at the precinct to attend dance practice.
 It is revealed that Gina has been secretly going back to college which has caused her to miss dance rehearsals.

 While passing through a crowd of party-goers, Jake manages to get on a party bus to get to the impound lot but loses track of Boyle.
 When he arrives to impound, he finds he lost his badge and his ID and can't claim his car.
 He tries to sneak through the fence but is arrested by guards.
-In the interrogation room, he is told by Holt that he orchestrated everything for a year, that he annoyed Jake into wanting to steal his watch, and that the watch never left his person to begin with.
-The criminal was already on Holt's payroll, and Holt had organized everyone to go against Jake as everyone wants him humiliated.
+In the interrogation room, Holt shows Jake that the watch never left his person to begin with.
+Holt reveals that after losing the bet to Jake last year, he immediately planned his payback.
+For the entire year Holt had manipulated Jake into wanting to steal his watch by constantly pointing at it whenever Jake was late coming into work.
+Also the criminal was on Holt's payroll, and Holt had organized everyone to go against Jake as everyone wanted to humiliate him.
 However, Boyle was taken before he boarded the party bus because he might have told Jake the plan.

 In the end, Captain Holt and the group celebrates Holt's victory at the bar and Jake is forced to admit that Captain Holt "is an amazing police captain/genius" in addition to the five weeks of unpaid overtime.
-Jake tells Holt that he has already started planning for the next year's heist, to which Holt replies that he is only three months late in planning.
+Jake tells Holt that he has already started planning for next year's heist, to which Holt replies that he is only three months behind.